nitishlobo/home_automation/README.md

 ## INTRODUCING HASS:
 **What is HASS?**
-Hass stands for home assistant.
+HASS stands for home assistant.
 It is a tool for home automation which involves a
 web UI and an app for monitoring and managing your home or better yet letting your home do it for you.

 Think IoT, think futuristic tech and you'll get the idea.